algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

     ```

 # Contract account SDK usage
 Smart signatures can be used as contract accounts and allow TEAL logic to determine when outgoing account transactions are approved.
 The compiled TEAL program produces an Algorand Address, which is funded with Algos or Algorand Assets.
 As the receiver of a transaction, these accounts function as any other account.
 When the account is specified as the sender in a transaction, the TEAL logic is evaluated and determines if the transaction is approved.
-The [ASC1 Usage Modes](../smartsigs/modes.md) documentation explains ASC1 modes in more detail.
-In most cases, it is preferrable to use [smart contract](../apps/index.md) escrow accounts over smart signatures as smart signatures require the logic to be supplied for every transaction.
+The [Smart Signature Usage Modes](../smartsigs/modes.md) documentation explains smart signature modes in more detail. **In most cases, it is preferrable to use [smart contract](../apps/index.md) escrow accounts over smart signature contract accounts** as smart signatures require the logic to be supplied for every transaction.

 Smart signature contract account transactions where the sender is set to the contract account, function much in the same way as normal Algorand transactions.
 The major difference is that instead of the transaction being signed with a private key, the transaction is signed with a [logic signature](../smartsigs/modes.md#logic-signatures).